Besides Samsung Galaxy Fold, We May Also See These Foldable Phones

 As of now, there’s no telling what the device will look like let alone its cost or launch date.
 LG was rumored to introduce one at CES but it didn’t. and during MWC, the company revealed a chip to add a second display to the LG V50; however, none of them fold.

-In December last year, Google filed a patent application for a foldable phone, which is for “foldable display of a computing device and includes a back stiffening layer, a transparent front-plate layer, a transparent cover window layer, and an OLED display layer disposed between the back stiffening layer and the transparent frontplate layer.”
+In December last year, Google filed a patent application for a foldable phone, which is for the foldable screen on a computing device, including a stiffening layer on the back, a transparent cover window layer, a transparent front-plate layer, as well as an OLED screen layer that's disposed between the transparent front-plate layer and the back stiffening layer.

 In May 2019, the tech giant confirmed to have been prototyping the technology but saying that it did not have a clear view of how the foldable screen could be used for.